-School Direct and SCITT are very similar as in they are both a school based route into teacher training led by a partnership of schools.
+School Direct and SCITT are very similar as they are both school-based routes into teacher training led by a partnership of schools.
 Often, a School Direct course shares training and assessment with a university provider.
 This allows a School Direct course to offer the more academic and therefore more desirable qualification.
-A SCITT course is run solely by a network of schools with little input form an academic partner except thorough the actual final award itself.
+A SCITT course is run solely by a network of schools with little input from an academic partner except through the actual final award itself.

 Both routes will award QTS, but a School Direct course usually awards a PGCE whereas only some SCITTs offer a PGCE.

-QTS stands for Qualified Teacher Status and it means that you have met the statutory requirements (The teachers Standards 2012) for teaching in England.
-Our PGCE (Post Graduate Certificate of Education) includes QTS, but is also an academic qualification recognised around the world.
+QTS stands for Qualified Teacher Status and it means that you have met the statutory requirements (The Teachers Standards 2012) for teaching in England.
+Our PGCE (Post Graduate Certificate in Education) includes QTS but is also an academic qualification recognised around the world.
 Our PGCE also gives you 60 course credits towards achieving a Masters in Education.

 The majority of your course will be spent in school (you will spend your school-based training in two different partnership schools).
-Initially, prior to the first school placement, the course timetable usually requires trainees to spend two day a week in University followed by one subject related day of training (Continuing Professional Development or CPD training).
+Initially, prior to the first school placement, the course timetable usually requires trainees to spend two days a week at University followed by one subject-related day of training (Continuing Professional Development or CPD training).
 The remainder of the week is spent in a host school.
 Once the stage one placement begins, all your time will be spent in school except for the odd University day and CPD training session in other partner schools.

-Yes, in all course run in partnership with Leeds Trinity University, where trainees are studying for a PGCE, a Level 7 PGCE with QTS will be awarded if successful.
+Yes, in all courses run in partnership with Leeds Trinity University, where trainees are studying for a PGCE, a Level 7 PGCE with QTS will be awarded if successful.

 St Anthony's works in alliance with a range of other Primary schools across the region.
-When choosing a placement for a trainee, we call upon our partner schools to provide places in the different age ranges the trainees are required to teach in.
-Occasionally, where we see a need for an extra school, we will approach a school outside our partnership to see if they can offer a placement, however this is achieved through the local education authority, diocese or personal links with other colleagues, and not through the reference or relationship of a trainee.
+When choosing a placement for a trainee, we call upon our partner schools to provide places in the different age ranges the trainees are required to teach.
+Occasionally, where we see a need for an extra school, we will approach a school outside our partnership to see if they can offer a placement, however, this is achieved through the local education authority, diocese, or personal links with other colleagues, and not through the reference or relationship of a trainee.

 Finally, it is important to emphasise that the best, impartial experience is achieved at a school without ties or links to a trainee.
-Therefore, we would always discourage a trainee form seeking a placement at a school they may have worked at or may have children studying in.
-We will always select a school that is fresh to the trainee and therefore offering a 'clean slate' and an impartial outcome.
+Therefore, we would always discourage a trainee from seeking a placement at a school they may have worked at or may have children studying in.
+We will always select a school that is fresh to the trainee, therefore offering a 'clean slate' and an impartial outcome.